rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Retrieve event by event id
 --------------------------

-Retrieve event information by event ID.
+Retrieve event information by using the event ID.

 ::